hslam/funcs/README.md

 }
 Funcs.Register(new(Service))
 ```
-And now you can call your function by name.
+And then call your function by name.

 Function's Name Format : "StructName.MethodName"
 ```